-Syncing PDF Annotations in iOS
+Syncing PDF Annotations on iOS

-By default, PSPDFKit Instant automatically synchronizes annotations with your PSPDFKit Server in real time.
+By default, PSPDFKit Instant automatically synchronizes annotations with your PSPDFKit Server instance in real time.
 This is configurable, and you can instead choose for it to sync manually when your app requests it.

 Using a network, especially a cellular network, is one of the most energy-intensive tasks on mobile devices.
 While we do our best to minimize the energy impact of Instant, it can be reduced further by disabling listening for changes from the server or by syncing less often after local changes are made.

 Syncing after making local changes and listening for server changes can be configured separately.
 However, syncing always sends all local changes and fetches all changes from the server.
 It isn’t possible to fetch remote changes without pushing local changes or to push local changes without fetching remote changes.